Lionel1204/MyCodeLib/TestExp/README.md

 * Use swagger to manage all of rest api.
 Swagger middleware can validate entity.
 (Api.yml)
 * Use async/await
 * Use PostgreSQL and 'pg'
+* Will try to use 'Sequelize' to refine the database accessing feature